Product Information

 This smaller variety of striped sunflower seed is loved by all garden wild birds, but is also well used in cage bird mixes.

-Mixed Pulses – 20kg
+Linseed – 20kg

 Red Dari (Milo) – 20kg